Photo: Emily Ringer / Polar Bears International

 We are now testing four prototype devices on both wild and zoo bears, seeing if they can withstand sub-zero temperatures, snow, saltwater, and other challenges.

-Project partners include 3M, Manitoba Conservation and Climate, University of Alberta, Ontario Ministry of Natural Resources, and the following zoos: Assiniboine Park Zoo, Columbus Zoo & Aquarium, Como Park Zoo, Kansas City Zoo, Louisville Zoo, Maryland Zoo in Baltimore, Oregon Zoo, Point Defiance Zoo & Aquarium, and San Diego Zoo Wildlife Alliance.
+Project partners include 3M, Manitoba Conservation and Climate, University of Alberta, Ontario Ministry of Natural Resources, and the following zoos: Assiniboine Park Zoo, Columbus Zoo & Aquarium, Como Park Zoo, Kansas City Zoo, Louisville Zoo, Maryland Zoo in Baltimore, Oregon Zoo, Point Defiance Zoo & Aquarium, San Diego Zoo Wildlife Alliance, Toronto Zoo, and Utah’s Hogle Zoo.
 Project funding includes the Kansas City Zoo and Point Defiance Zoo & Aquarium.

 This innovative collaboration with 3M and Polar Bears International is moving out of the lab and into the Arctic.
 Learn more about these new tags and how they will help us better understand polar bears across their range.

 “We’ve partnered with Polar Bears International on a number of projects and have always been impressed with their embrace of technology and creative problem-solving.
 A recent example is the Burr on Fur study, which could provide a real breakthrough in how we track wildlife.”

 — Dr. Megan Owen, Corporate Director of Wildlife Conservation Science, San Diego Zoo Wildlife Alliance.